lipusal/bioinformatics/README.md

 ## Usage

 Each exercise is run separately and has its own arguments.
-For usage information run
+A README is provided in every exercise for a quick description of its behavior.
+Usage information for each exercise can be obtained by running:
 ```bash
 ruby lib/bioinformatics/tpX/exY/main.rb --help
 ```

-**NOTE:** Some exercises have additional non-Ruby dependencies or notes that are specified in the exercise's folder as a separate README.
-Be sure to check them out.
+**NOTE:** Some exercises have additional non-Ruby dependencies or notes that are specified in the exercise's README.
+Be sure to check them out before running.